If you appreciate this site, please consider a Donation. Every little bit helps.

 1) First thing you must know, keeping your accounts safe must be your top priority so if you get an email asking you for your login or password, delete it - No one you already do business with is going to ask you for that information.
 And if it is someone in your company wanting to know, walk over and ask them why they want it - They might be infected and not even know it.

 2) If an email sounds like it is from one of your friends but seems to be slightly off, call them on your phone to ask, and don't click on links in that email.
 The email might be a phishing attempt by a spy and not the James Bond type either.

 3) Seriously, change your password often (that means more than once a year) and don't use the same password for every place.

 4) H.R. departments are coming under attack by fake job applications that arrive in email, usually with a PDF file attachment (like a cover letter) and also have a Microsoft Office something.
 When whatever it is, Excel, Word, etc. is opened, it says Macros must be enabled and if you do, Ransomware encrypts your computer...
 See Article 2 below for more.

 The "bad guys" out there in cyberspace want to steal whatever they can get from you and where you work.
 And if they can get a virtual foot in the door on something you use, like your phone, it opens up your whole world that they can then exploit.
 Which means it will cost you, maybe money or identity theft or maybe something even worse.

-SO, Next time Agrisea tells you to change your damn password, don't make a face - We are trying to keep you safer in an increasingly hostile world.
+SO, Next time Agrisea tells you to change your password, don't make a face, we are trying to keep you safer in an increasingly hostile world.

 Read more about what is happening in these articles on ZDnet: 1 & 2.